Personal Injury Lawyer Rockville, MD

 When you work with an attorney from our firm, you are getting someone who will go over the minutiae of your claim.
 We will want to know every step that happened before, during, and after the accident.
 We take our clients’ cases incredibly seriously and want to make sure that you are getting the exact representation you need when you work with us.
 We will walk you through the process when you meet with us for your first consultation.

 Unfortunately, there are many accidents where the victim sustains such severe injury that they die.
 Losing a loved one is always a challenging experience, but when their death resulted from another party’s negligence, that loss can be even more devastating.
-A personal injury lawyer in Rockville, MD, understands that not only do family members suffer emotional difficulties, but the death can leave families dealing with overwhelming financial difficulties, as well.
+Our personal injury lawyer understands that family members don’t just suffer emotional difficulties, but the death can leave you dealing with overwhelming financial hardships, as well.
 This is why Maryland law allows the families of victims killed because of the negligence of others to pursue damages in a wrongful death lawsuit.

 Maryland law defines wrongful death as one resulting from “an act, neglect, or default including a felonious act which would have entitled the party injured to maintain an action and recover damages if death had not ensued.”
 This means that had the victim survived and could have sued to recover damages for their injuries; then their survivors are entitled to file a wrongful death lawsuit.
 Any party whose actions or behavior contributed to the victim’s death, whether intentional or unintentional, can be found legally liable for the victim’s death.
 This includes individuals, companies, and organizations.

-If you have lost a loved one, then a Rockville, MD personal injury lawyer can determine if you have grounds to file a wrongful death lawsuit.
+If you have lost a loved one, our Rockville personal injury attorney can determine if you have grounds to file a wrongful death lawsuit.
 Under Maryland law, a case can be filed by the victim’s spouse, child, or parent.
-If there are no family members that fall under one of those categories, a wrongful death action can also be filed by a person:
+If there are no family members that fall under one of those categories, a wrongful death action can also be filed by a person related to the victim by blood or marriage and who was substantially dependent on the victim for support.

 Victims’ families can recover several different types of damages in a wrongful death lawsuit.
-A personal injury lawyer in Rockville, MD, can determine what those damages are in your case, but generally, these damages include the following:
+Our personal injury lawyer can determine what those damages are in your case, but generally, these damages include the following:

 • Financial expenses: This includes medical treatment costs before the victim’s death, funeral and burial expenses